dj1ch/minigotchi/README.md

 ### Intro

 This is a project meant to showcase the use of raw WiFi frames and deauthentication in a *Pwnagotchi-like* matter with an ESP8266.
-It can detect pwnagotchis, send "advertisements" for another Pwnagotchi to detect, ~~along with deauthenticating devices connected to an AP~~.
+It can detect pwnagotchis, send "advertisements" for another Pwnagotchi to detect, along with deauthenticating devices connected to an AP.
 Originally meant to just befriend a local Pwnagotchi, I plan on improving it and extending its purpose, merely all done with a ESP8266 with 4 MB of memory.

 ###
 ### Install guide